Covid-19 vaccines are safe in pregnancy and cause no injury to the placenta, say, researchers, dispelling vaccine hesitancy among pregnant women.

-The rate of these injuries was the same in the vaccinated patients as for control patients, Goldstein said.
+Goldstein said the rate of these injuries was the same in the vaccinated patients as in control patients.

 The scientists also examined the placentas for chronic histiocytic intervillositis – a complication that can happen if the placenta is infected, in this case, by SARS-CoV-2.
-Although this study did not find any cases in vaccinated patients, it’s a very rare condition that requires a larger sample size (1,000 patients) to differentiate between vaccinated and unvaccinated patients, the researchers said.
+Although this study did not find any cases in vaccinated patients, it’s a rare condition requiring a larger sample size (1,000 patients) to differentiate between vaccinated and unvaccinated patients, the researchers said.